Tap To Call Now

 • Building a Strong Case: We will gather all necessary evidence, including medical records, witness statements, and any history of the dog’s aggression, to build a compelling case on your behalf.

-• Negotiating With Insurance Companies: Our personal injury attorneys are experienced in dealing with insurance companies and will fight to help you receive a fair settlement covering all your damages.
+• Negotiating With Insurance Companies: Our Grand Haven personal injury attorney is experienced in dealing with insurance companies and will fight to help you receive a fair settlement covering all your damages.

 • Navigating the Legal Process: We will handle all aspects of your case, including filing deadlines and required documentation, while you focus on your recovery.